gauntlt/gauntlt-demo/README.txt

-Vuln-22 Blind Service SQL Injection
+Vuln-22 Blind String SQL Injection

 Install WebGoat and Gauntlt through a root terminal using the command: